chrispayne1/MAMIC/README.md

 Firstly, I recommend you work with MAMIC on Ubuntu-Studio 16.04 and install the Pd-L2Ork IDE through these terminal commands:

-TO build the MAMIC System on Ubuntu Studio 16.04
+To build the MAMIC System on Ubuntu Studio 16.04

 Install Synaptic Package Manager